Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/reduce-shader-variants.md

 ## Strip debug shader variants

-If you don't need to use the [Rendering Debugger](use-the-rendering-debugger.md) in a development build, you can disable **Runtime Debug Shaders** under **Miscellaneous** in the [HDRP Global Settings](Default-Settings-Window.md#miscellaneous).
+If you don't need to use the [Rendering Debugger](use-the-rendering-debugger.md) in a development build, you can disable **Runtime Debug Shaders** under **Miscellaneous** in the [Graphics settings window](Default-Settings-Window.md).
 This strips any debug shader variants that the Rendering Debugger uses.

 You don't need to do this if you disable **Development Build** in your [Build Settings](https://docs.unity3d.com/Manual/BuildSettings.html).